Eye Movement Desensitization and Reprocessing

 Closure does not mean the end of therapy.
 Instead, the therapist helps the client close any holes in their reprocessing of the traumatic memory so they can move on from it.
 From here, the client may have other traumatic experiences to address.

 In this phase, the client and their therapist review treatment progress and decide which other areas of trauma the person wants to work on.

 The treatment process of EMDR begins like most others, with the therapist gathering information and building a therapeutic rapport with the client.
 Mentally examining a person’s trauma to help them cope with it also happens in other therapies.
 However, stimulated eye movement therapy makes EMDR different from other types of therapy.
 The movement of the eyes while imagining the trauma image makes the process unique.

 Many people with substance use disorders have a history of trauma or a diagnosis of PTSD.
 When EMDR is used to treat clients with substance use disorders, they usually have a dual diagnosis of PTSD or another mental health condition.

 People are more likely to relapse if the trauma that triggered their substance use disorder goes untreated.
-With well-established links between a history of trauma and adult substance abuse, treatment at Everlast Recovery Centers uses evidence-based therapies to help clients work through substance use disorder and their underlying trauma.
+With well-established links between a history of traumatic events and adult substance abuse, treatment at Everlast Recovery Centers uses evidence-based therapies to help clients work through substance use disorder and their underlying trauma.

-EMDR has become a widely accepted PTSD treatment even though it is not exactly clear how eye movements help to precisely reprogram the brain.
-When used to treat substance use disorder, EMDR is most beneficial when used in combination with other kinds of therapy.
+EMDR has become a widely accepted PTSD treatment even though it is unclear how eye movements help to reprogram the brain precisely.
+When used to treat substance use disorder, EMDR is most beneficial when combined with other kinds of therapy.

 EMDR in Residential Treatment

-Everlast Recovery Centers also offers individual and group therapies and a variety of other treatment modalities for treating trauma.
+Everlast Recovery Centers also offer individual and group therapies and a variety of other treatment modalities for treating trauma.

-Call 866-DETOX-25 to see if Everlast’s trauma therapy program is right for your addiction treatment plan.
+Call 866-DETOX-25 to see if Everlast’s trauma therapy program suits your addiction treatment plan.